dbpedia/mappings-ui/README.md

 ## Installation

-The Mappings UI can be run either using Docker or your local system.
+The Mappings UI can be run either using **Docker (Recommended)**  or your local system.
 But, before running, some steps have to be followed:

 First of all, clone the project and enter into its directory:
 ```bash